TomArrow/JK2DemoCutter/DemoHighlightFinder/README.md

 1. Put the demo, *DemoCutter.exe* and *DemoHighlightFinder.exe* in a fresh folder.
 2. Create a new .txt text file and rename it to *randomScriptName.bat* (or any other filename with .bat ending).
 If you cannot see and change the file ending, [enable file extension display](#showFileExt).
 3. Open this .bat file in a text editor and type ```DemoHighlightFinder.exe gigaowned.dm_15 10000 ctfreturns``` in the first line.
+4. Replace ``gigaowned.dm_15`` with the actual name of your own demo.
-4. Replace ``10000`` with the amount of milliseconds you wish to have as buffer or "meat" before and after the kills.
+5. Replace ``10000`` with the amount of milliseconds you wish to have as buffer or "meat" before and after the kills.
 10000 milliseconds means 10 seconds.
-5. If you want to only find CTF returns from the main perspective of the demo (either you or someone you followed), replace ``ctfreturns`` with ``myctfreturns``
+6. If you want to only find CTF returns from the main perspective of the demo (either you or someone you followed), replace ``ctfreturns`` with ``myctfreturns``
-6. Type ```pause``` in the second line. *(This is optional and allows you to see the output instead of closing after it's done)*
+7. Type ```pause``` in the second line. *(This is optional and allows you to see the output instead of closing after it's done)*
-7. Save and double click your .bat file.
+8. Save and double click your .bat file.
 This will run the analysis of your demo.
-8. You should now have 6 new files in your folder:
+9. You should now have 6 new files in your folder:
 	- ``highlightExtractionScript.bat``: Contains commands to cut out CTF flag returns (flag carrier kills) that were found.
 	- ``highlightExtractionScriptCaptures.bat``: Contains commands to cut out CTF flag captures that were found.
 	- ``highlightExtractionScriptDefrag.bat``: Contains commands to cut out Defrag runs that were found.